decred/dcrdocs/docs/wallets/cli/dcrwallet-tickets.md

 ##### VSP Tickets

-To purchase tickets with their voting rights delegated to a VSP, we have to use the full `purchaseticket` command.
+To purchase tickets with their voting rights delegated to a VSP, we use the `purchaseticket` command.

+Note: For v1.6.0, if you have set the [VSP options](#vsp-voting) within your dcrwallet.conf file, you need only pass the name of the account you intend to spend from, and the spend limit which specifies the highest ticket price you are willing to pay:

+`dcrctl --wallet purchaseticket "default" 160`

+Note: The info below is now considered "legacy" and will be phased out at a later date.
+It is recommended to use the process [here](#vsp-voting) to purchase tickets with a VSP as of version 1.6.0 and above as it better respects privacy and requires no sign-up with the VSP.

+??? info "Click to display additional info for legacy use of purchaseticket command"
+    If purchasing tickets the legacy way, you need to include the following in your command:

     - Your `ticketaddress` is the P2SH Address found at the top of "Tickets" page of your VSP under the "Ticket Information" section.
     - Your `pooladdress` is the address for your VSP's fees are collected.
 This can be found in the "Ticket Instructions" section of your VSP's "Tickets" page.
     - Your `poolfees` is the percentage of the stake reward that will go to the `pooladdress` when a ticket votes.
 It is important to match your VSP's advertised fee.

     A quick example:

     `dcrctl --wallet purchaseticket "default" 23 1 DcExampleAddr1For2Demo3PurposesOnly 1 DsExampleAddr1For2Demo3PurposesOnly 7.5` would use DCR from your `default` account to purchase 1 ticket if the current ticket price is a max of 23 DCR.
 The P2SH Address received from the VSP is `DcExampleAddr1For2Demo3PurposesOnly` and their fee address is `DsExampleAddr1For2Demo3PurposesOnly`.
 They will collect a 7.5% fee if this ticket successfully votes.
 This ticket will not expire from the mempool until the ticket price changes, as only 7 arguments were specified (no `expiry`).

 ---